buchivgrousms72d/rails/guides/source/active_support_structured_events.md

 * predictable payload keys
 * cheap to index in structured stores
 * easy to query
-* compatible with any O11Y backend
+* compatible with any Obeservability backend

 They also unify **business events** and **developer observability events** behind a single API.